How can $100 Change Your Finances?

 Or, you can sign up, get the bonus then leave later.
 Personally, I prefer to invest like this rather than put money in high-interest savings account at the moment.

 Udemy is one place with loads of courses to help you learn more and they frequently slash prices to just $15!
 This means you could do more than one course and some come with certificates so you might be able to use them to get a pay rise, change careers or pick up a great side gig.

 Another educational option is books!
 I read daily and it is so important.
-Here are 13 books I think all mums should read.
+This year I am reading 52 books.
+You can find the full list here.

 If you are job hunting, having a killer resume is crucial.
 You can DIY it but most people I know who have landed the jobs they truly want used a professional resume writing service.
 Cover letters, selection criteria’s and your LinkedIn profile can all be redone by someone else to help you land a higher paying job.

 Buy The Entertainment Book if it is something your family will use (there are quite a lot of discounts) or look at other discounts and freebies.
-E.g. Get $50 off a HelloFresh Box here (so you only have to pay the difference) or $35 off a Marley Spoon box here.
 Lots of discounts like this can save you more than the $100 you had originally, making your money go further.
 Groupon is another great option for massive discounts.